J. Michael Conoyer, MD

 Rogers graduated from Lindenwood University with a Bachelor of Arts in communications and has a master’s in communications from Indiana University.

 Jerry Scheidegger is well-known for his dedication to serving the community.
-Born and raised in St. Charles, Scheidegger has been one of the key players in helping to make his hometown area both prosperous and compassionate.
+Born and raised in St. Charles, Scheidegger, who serves the Board of Directors as Committee Chairman of the Facilities Committee, has been one of the key players in helping to make his hometown area both prosperous and compassionate.
 After finishing high school and joining the armed service, Scheidegger returned to St. Charles, engaging in small entrepreneurial ventures where he learned everything he could from his personal business experiences.

 Today the Scheidegger family owns Corporate Group, Inc. and manages property it owns or has ownership in, located in St. Charles and Warren counties, and Lake of the Ozarks, and residential development in Colorado.